 Only do what makes sense for you

 Do the math and ensure that the work you’re doing to save money is saving you money.
-For example, is it worth it if you have to drive to the next town over to take advantage of your gas rewards program?
+For example, is it worth it to drive to the next town over to take advantage of your gas rewards program?
 Or does the increased fuel use offset the savings you’re trying to get?
 And if your credit card gives you 4% cash back on gas purchases but you’re carrying a balance, it will probably be a better deal to use cash and avoid paying the high interest rate.

 The bottom line